usaid-cs/yesterday-i-learned/random.md

 - Tilapia was a symbol of rebirth in Egyptian art.
 Tilapia is a muddy-tasting bottom feeder with [no nutrition](https://en.wikipedia.org/wiki/Tilapia#As_food) and high omega-6.
 - The Romans brought elephants during their British conquest because they are a) useful, and b) impressive.
 - Cottage cheese was (in the olden days) eaten as-is, called [curds and whey](https://en.wikipedia.org/wiki/Curds_and_Whey).
-- Fettuccine is known as ["Tagliatelle"](https://www.popsugar.com/food/Difference-Between-Fettuccine-Tagliatelle-41945041) in Northern Italy, where it can be wider (or thinner, but on average there's no difference).
 - At some point, it got really hard to get "Hong Kong colonial flag" accessories.
 - Non-royal descendants of the Queen and her husband Philip can use the last name Mountbatten-Windsor.
-- 2/3 of Instagram is females.
+- 2/3 of Instagram are females.
 - 9 ball pool has fewer balls than 8 ball pool.
 - Laser printers make themselves obsolete by pissing you right off near the end of their lifecycle.
 - Once Markle [(suddenly)](https://www.youtube.com/watch?v=fC8SRkGlHzk) becomes a royal member, she can no longer vote.
 And act.
 And show her bare legs.